MicrosoftDocs/architecture-center/docs/ai-ml/architecture/baseline-openai-e2e-chat-content.md

 ### Machine Learning role-based access roles

-There are five [default roles](/azure/machine-learning/how-to-assign-roles#default-roles) that you can use to manage access to your Machine Learning workspace: Machine Learning, Data Scientist, Machine Learning Compute Operator, Reader, Contributor, and Owner.
-Along with these default roles, there's an AzureML Learning Workspace Connection Secrets Reader and a Machine Learning Registry User that can grant access to workspace resources such as the workspace secrets and registry.
+There are five [default roles](/azure/machine-learning/how-to-assign-roles#default-roles) that you can use to manage access to your Machine Learning workspace: AzureML Data Scientist, AzureML Compute Operator, Reader, Contributor, and Owner.
+Along with these default roles, there's an AzureML Learning Workspace Connection Secrets Reader and an AzureML Registry User that can grant access to workspace resources such as the workspace secrets and registry.

 This architecture follows the principle of least privilege by only assigning roles to the preceding identities where they're required.
 Consider the following role assignments.